ClusterM/coolgirl-multirom-builder/README.md

 ## How to build a ROM
 This package contains multiple tools which need to run sequentially.
 There is Makefile, so you can use [Make](https://www.gnu.org/software/make/) tool to automatize the whole process.
 This is the most simple way.
 Windows users can use [msys2](https://www.msys2.org/) to install and run Make or just run build.bat (not customizable, not recommended).

-But you need to create game list first.
+But you need to create game list and save it in "configs" directory first.

 ### Game list format
 It's just a text file.
 Lines started with semicolon are comments.
 Other lines has format: